-In addition to regulatory capital requirements, a variety of other factors may affect the Bank's capital adequacy levels.
+In addition to regulatory capital requirements, a variety of other factors may affect the Bank's need for additional capital.
 For example, a significant increase in lending, reduced profitability or any losses experienced by it would reduce the Bank's capital adequacy ratios.
 The Bank may also need to increase its capital as a result of market perceptions of adequate capitalisation levels and the perceptions of rating agencies.
-The ability of the Issuer to raise such capital may be affected by the guidance from the European Banking Authority in place as at the date of this Base Prospectus to temporarily stop dividend payments to shareholders.

-As a result, the Bank is likely to need to obtain additional capital in the future to support the future growth of its business.
+The Bank is likely to need to obtain additional capital in the future to support the future growth of its business.
 Such capital, whether in the form of debt financing or additional equity, may not be available on commercially favourable terms, or at all.
 Moreover, should the Bank's capital ratios fall close to regulatory minimum levels or the Bank's own internal minimum levels, the Bank may need to adjust its business practices, including reducing the risk and leverage of certain activities or limiting asset growth.
 If the Bank is unable to maintain satisfactory capital adequacy ratios, its credit ratings may be lowered, its cost of funding may increase and it may suffer regulatory sanctions.
 Any such development may have a material adverse effect on the Bank.